carlinhosmugiwara/urionlinejudge/README.md

 # urionlinejudge
-Questões do uri resolvidas, pra quem quiser aí kkkkkk .
+Questões do uri resolvidas, pra quem quiser aí kkkkkk.
 Uri questions solved, for whoever wants it lol